|Overall Rating||Liked it!|

 On Snow Feel: Pretty loose feel when flat based.
-Getting off the lift, this board likes to spin on you and turning and skidding around on the snow when riding is pretty easy.
+Getting off the lift, this board likes to spin on you.
+Turning and skidding around on the snow when riding is pretty easy and fun.

 Edge Hold: Medium edge hold.
 You get the flat camber between the feet that helps connect you to the snow.
 I had pretty good conditions when riding and was able to hold an edge in medium soft snow to hard snow.
 Not sure if I would enjoy this board in icy conditions though.

-Turn Initiation: Pretty quick to skid around from edge to edge.
+Turn Initiation: The Endzone is pretty quick to skid around from edge to edge.
 It is pretty loose and easy to maneuver.

 Turning Experience: Was good for skidded turns and ok with carving, easy to turn in steeps and held an edge ok.
 It wasn’t super exciting to turn, but it was consistent and easy to turn.

 Skidded Turns: These are what the board likes the most.
 It is easy to get from edge to edge and easy to skid.

 Carving: It isn’t really made to carve.
 Because of the flat camber and the medium stiff flex it was stable enough for me to carve in medium soft snow.
 It doesn’t have the spring out of the turns like you get with a camber board.
 But it does ok for a flat to rocker board.